The next week went by in a blur as Rhin-Lotharingie began to mobilize for war.

 Farspeak calls had a range and reliability unmatched by conventional Telepathy.
-But it also had glaring weaknesses: each person may only join one such link, both ends must concentrate on keeping the channel open, and the spell not only took minutes to cast but could also be easily missed if one wasn't paying attention.
+But it also had glaring weaknesses: each person may only join one such link, both ends must concentrate to keep the channel open.
+Furthermore, the spell not only took minutes to cast but could also be easily missed if one wasn't paying attention.

-Pascal was anxious, but it was common courtesy to allow the caller to speak first, especially after they've already spent minutes shaping the spell.
+Pascal was anxious.
+However it was common courtesy to allow the caller to speak first, especially after they had already spent minutes shaping the spell.

-Then, her message began with only two sorrowful words:
+Then, her message began with only three sorrowful words:

 It was the one opening that Pascal did not know how to respond to.
 Should he offer to take the blame for their last call, or should he accept her sympathy?

 He was about to choose option one -- better safe than sorry -- when a second line soon arrived on the heels of the first:

 "<I've just returned to the palace in Alis Avern today.
 I've been busy with official business but...
 I want to see you tomorrow.
 I want to talk to you...>"

 Pascal was a fast thinker when he needed to be, but he was still not quick enough.
 Before he could even expand his phrase into a proper response, she had slipped him a quiet third communique: